 - Review your billing statements every month to scan for unfamiliar charges.

-- Watch for bills from unknown sources or calls from collections agencies for accounts you didn't open.
+- Watch for bills from unknown sources or calls from collection agencies for accounts you didn't open.

 - Check your credit report regularly and look for unfamiliar inquiries, new accounts you didn't authorize or addresses of locations where you've never lived.